blancheboomla/DS105-Module/README.md

 # DS105-Module
-Examples of summative work for DS105 modu
+Examples of summative work for DS105 module

+## Notebooks Folder
 **1. NB01 Data Collection - 28109**
 - This notebook scrapes the LSE's IR dept webpage
 - Output: Menu.json (A dictionary of the subheadings and their links)